 5 – Quality of hire

 Of course, there’s no point in streamlining your hiring process, only to result in you hiring someone not suitably qualified for the job.
-All these cost-cutting measures still need to result in your business recruiting suitable candidates.
+All these cost-cutting measures still need to result in your business recruiting top talents for the job.
 Otherwise, you’ve just cut corners and sacrificed the result as a consequence.

 The quality of hire formula will vary according to the company and industry as different businesses have different definitions of quality.
 At its core, though, the metric looks like this:

-The best way of improving your quality of hire is by using artificial intelligence software, aiding your recruiting team in all areas.
+The best way of improving your quality of hire is by using artificial intelligence software, along with top applicant tracking systems, aiding your recruiting team in all areas.
 According to Ideal, 52% of talent acquisition leaders say recruiting is the most challenging part of screening candidates from a large applicant pool.

 You can use AI in the recruitment sector to automate sections of the recruiting workflow, notably the high volume yet repetitive tasks.
 That, in turn, saves recruiters time and improves the quality of hire, thanks to standardized job matching.